Early Learning Program

-Children learn when they are doing something fun with people they love
+Children learn when they are doing something fun with people they love.

 We provide services for families with infants and toddlers with developmental delays and/or disabilities.
 The program also serves children who may be at risk for developmental delays including those born prematurely, those exposed to substances during pregnancy, or children who have experienced varying degrees of trauma.
 We also have many services available for families who are simply curious about their child’s development and would like to learn more.

-Why is Early Intervention Important?
+Why is Early Intervention important?

 The first three years of life are a period of incredible growth.
 Research supports the effectiveness of early intervention to significantly impact a child’s developmental progress.
 Experiences early in life are especially crucial in organizing the brain’s basic structures, as they create the foundation for all future learning and behavior.
 The earlier services geared toward supporting the child’s development are provided, the greater the long-term impact there will be for the child.

 The primary supporters of a child’s early life experiences and this rapid brain development are the people that they interact with most throughout the day — their families, parents, grandparents, childcare providers, foster parents and other primary caregivers.
 In other words, children learn in the context of relationships.
 All services provided by Community Connections Early Learning Program are designed to support the child’s development through these most important relationships.